The manual contains all information for the use of Sailing Performance Dashboard.

 The eighth output:

-SailingPD 1.9 is able to send all available data over a websocket to listening browsers.
-The HTML etc needed for the browser is yet to be developed, so this feature cannot be used yet.
+SailingPD is able to send all available data over a websocket to listening browsers.

-SPD has 5 post-processors available.
+SPD has 12 post-processors available.
 They read an SPD log file, and can create STW-correction- and Deviation tables, with or without heel.
 Also, they will check boat performance for each TWS and TWA, check the windset alignment and check the boat's symmetry (rudder, heel, performance).
+And much more....